North and South Western Junction Railway: Hammersmith

-Continuing to enter territory that the LSWR considered its own, the N&SWJR got authority in 1853 to make a branch to the small rural town of Hammersmith, although the terminus was some distance west of the place.
+Continuing to enter territory that the LSWR considered its own, the N&SWJR got authority in the North and South Western Junction Railway Act 1853 (16 & 17 Vict. c. lxix) to make a branch to the small rural town of Hammersmith, although the terminus was some distance west of the place.
 The purpose of the branch is not clear as the area was still undeveloped, and a shareholders' committee found that the directors had improperly arranged construction outside the authorised capital of the company.

 The junction with the N&SWJR main line, at Acton Gatehouse Junction, faced Kew and it may be that the directors hoped that the LSWR would work the branch passenger trains.
 Goods trains started working to the terminus on 1 May 1857, but the main line companies were reluctant to operate a passenger service, and the N&SWJR itself acquired a Sharp, Stewart 0-4-0 saddle tank locomotive.
 This made nine return journeys daily, and five on Sundays, to the junction.
 There was no station there, but the branch coaches were attached to and detached from North London trains.
 This arrangement started on 8 April 1858; the best journey time to Fenchurch Street was 55 minutes.

-The branch was not commercially successful, and when the Hammersmith & City Railway opened in 1864, it provided faster services to Central London from a more convenient Hammersmith location, and the N&SWJR branch suffered further.
+The branch was not commercially successful, and when the Hammersmith and City Railway opened in 1864, it provided faster services to Central London from a more convenient Hammersmith location, and the N&SWJR branch suffered further.
 Goods traffic too was handled more conveniently at locations on other lines.

 From 1 November 1865, the system of coupling and uncoupling at Gatehouse Junction was ended; instead the branch coaches ran through to Acton station (now Acton Central).
 As that station was north of the south-facing junction, this involved reversal there, and trains to the branch were propelled from Acton to the junction.